Peter Orbanz

 Welcome.

 I am Professor of Machine Learning in the Gatsby Computational Neuroscience Unit at University College London.
-I work on machine learning, symmetry, and dynamics.
-Broad themes in my research are:
+I work on machine learning, statistics, symmetry, and dynamics.

-I was a PhD student of Joachim M. Buhmann at ETH Zurich, a postdoc with Zoubin Ghahramani at the University of Cambridge, and Assistant and Associate Professor in the Department of Statistics at Columbia University.
-I have spent sabbaticals at the Isaac Newton Institute in Cambridge, in the Theory Group at Microsoft Research New England, and at UC Berkeley.
+I was a PhD student at ETH Zurich, a postdoc at the University of Cambridge, and Assistant and Associate Professor at Columbia University.
+I have spent sabbaticals at the Isaac Newton Institute, at Microsoft Research New England, and at UC Berkeley.

 Research group